HD5 (Singaporean TV channel)

 HD5 was a Singaporean free-to-air television channel that was launched as the high-definition version of Channel 5.
-It was the first HD broadcast on DTT in Southeast Asia.
-HD5 aired 10 hours of HD-produced series each week, including movies, dramas and original productions made by Mediacorp.
+The channel was the first HD broadcast on DTT in Southeast Asia.
+HD5 aired 10 hours of HD-produced series each week, including movies, dramas, and original productions made by Mediacorp.

 In late 2013, Channel 5 HD was launched on DTT and aired simulcast programming with Channel 5's SD feed.
-Due to national availability of Channel 5 HD, HD5 was shut down on 1 October 2017 to free up the UHF spectrum.
+Due to national availability of Channel 5 HD, HD5 was shut down on 1 October 2017.